 In October of 2015, and likely in response to Justice Kennedy’s concurrence, the Alabama Department of Revenue adopted a regulation establishing sales tax nexus for remote retailers if the retailer’s in-state sales meet a specified threshold and the retailers conduct one of a number of activities in the state.
 Per the regulation, an out-of-state retailer that lacks an Alabama physical presence but meets the requisite sales threshold has “a substantial economic presence in Alabama for sales and use tax purposes and [is] required to register for a license with the Department and to collect and remit tax.”
 The regulation became effective in January of 2016 and, as expected, an internet retailer with no physical presence in the state challenged the regulation in the Alabama Tax Tribunal just six months later.
 That litigation is ongoing.
 For more information on the Alabama regulation, please read our alert, Alabama’s economic sales and use tax nexus regulation challenged.

 On March 22, 2016, South Dakota Governor Dennis Daugaard signed legislation requiring certain remote sellers with no physical presence in the state to collect and remit sales tax on sales to South Dakota customers effective May 1, 2016.
 The South Dakota Department of Revenue subsequently began mailing notices to remote sellers requiring collection and remittance of sales taxes on sales to South Dakota customers.
 The notices were followed by the Department filing a declaratory judgment action against three remote internet retailers in Hughes County Circuit Court.
 That action automatically enjoined the enforcement of the law during the pendency of the litigation.
-The case will proceed in state court after a request to have the case heard in federal district court was denied.
+After an attempt to hear the case in federal court failed, the Hughes County Circuit Court struck down the law.
+An appeal to the South Dakota Supreme Court is anticipated.
 For more information on the South Dakota economic sales and use tax nexus law and litigation, please read our alert, South Dakota takes aim at Quill.

 Economic sales and use tax nexus landscape